 Young people who participate in our programming have the opportunity to serve in leadership roles with other youth.
 Our Ambassador program provides training in Suicide Bystander Intervention, mental health and protective factors, that build their skills as leaders to guide them into leadership within their vocational or higher education scenarios.
 Our Board of Directors has a strong youth voice, as they learn to govern their programming and serve as key stakeholders in the direction and engagement of SPLASH Youth Groups.

-Our groups are primarily youth run, many of our SPLASH Ambassadors put together activities and peer support.
-They use, and are learning, transferable professional, leadership and communication skills through a hands-on approach with often immediate feedback from their peers and guidance from experienced community leaders.
+Our groups are primarily youth-run, many of our SPLASH Ambassadors put together activities and peer support.
+They use, and are learning, transferable professional, leadership, and communication skills through a hands-on approach with often immediate feedback from their peers and guidance from experienced community leaders.

-SPLASH Families
+OUT Families

 A connection for families to create “play dates” or other (virtual or in-person) get-togethers to support the growing identities of their children.